Near-linear Time Algorithm for Approximate Minimum Degree Spanning Trees: Abstract

 \section{Abstract}

 Given a graph $G = (V, E)$, we wish to compute a spanning tree whose maximum vertex degree, i.e. tree degree, is as small as possible.
 Computing the exact optimal solution is known to be NP-hard, since it generalizes the Hamiltonian path problem.
 For the approximation version of this problem, a $\tilde{O}(mn)$ time algorithm that computes a spanning tree of degree at most $\opt +1$ is previously known [F\"urer \& Raghavachari 1994]; here $\opt$ denotes the minimum tree degree of all the spanning trees.
-In this paper we give the first near-linear time algorithm for this problem.
+In this paper we give the first near-linear time approximation algorithm for this problem.
 Specifically speaking, we propose an $\tilde{O}(\frac{1}{\epsilon^7}m)$ time algorithm that computes a spanning tree with tree degree $(1+\epsilon)\opt + O(\frac{1}{\epsilon^2}\log n)$ for any constant $\epsilon \in (0,\frac{1}{6})$.
-Thus, when $\opt=\omega(\log n)$, we can achieve approximate solutions with constant approximate ratio arbitrarily close to 1 in near-linear time. \keywords{approximate algorithm \and graph algorithm \and minimum degree spanning tree}
+Thus, when $\opt=\omega(\log n)$, we can achieve approximate solutions with constant approximate ratio arbitrarily close to 1 in near-linear time.